GBU31/Janus_AI/README.md

 # How it works?

 ### Janus AI is a smart tool that helps you create funny videos by swapping faces in videos.
 It's like magic!
-Here's how it works in simple terms:
+Here's how it works:

 ### 1. You give Janus AI a video where you want to swap faces.
 ### 2. Janus AI uses special technology to find the faces in the video.